catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

 user that is configured on Ubuntu cloud images.
 You will need to substitute the correct floating IP address.

-You can tail syslog in order to see what keepalived is doing.
+You can tail syslog in order to see what Keepalived is doing.
 For example, here you can see the backup instance switch from backup to master state:

 .. code-block:: bash